Frequently Asked Questions

 What does my child need to bring each school day?

 Families don’t need to worry about school supplies—Valley Marigold provides pencils, paper, art supplies, and all materials for projects.
-Students will also receive notebooks or journals to take home, but they’ll need to bring them back each day.
+Students will also receive composition books that they will keep at school.

 -